-‘Bright, enthusiastic and committed; a star in the making,’ (Legal 500), Rowan practices in two main areas – general commercial/civil law and public law.
+‘Bright, enthusiastic and committed; a star in the making,’ (Legal 500), Rowan practises in two main areas – general commercial/civil law and public law.
 He has a busy domestic and international practice (including jurisdiction, conflicts and cross-border issues, international and EU law, advising and appearing in cases from a range of foreign jurisdictions, and appeals to the Judicial Committee of the Privy Council).

 Rowan advises and acts in a range of civil and commercial matters, including insolvency (breach of fiduciary duty, TUVs, preferences etc), commercial chancery, trusts, and construction.
 Recent work includes: